ijnji/FFTools_Fishing/README.md

 This is for educational purposes only.
 This was made as an experiment and to help me learn more about development.
-I don't encourage long-term use of bots.
+I don't encourage the long-term use of bots.

 How to use
 ==========